bids-standard/python-validator/README.md

 BIDS community.
 See the
 [list of contributors](https://bids-specification.readthedocs.io/en/stable/99-appendices/01-contributors.html).

-A large part of the development of `bids-validator` is currently done by [Squishymedia](https://squishymedia.com/), who are in turn financed through different grants offered for the general development of BIDS.
+A large part of the initial development of `bids-validator` was done by [Squishymedia](https://squishymedia.com/), who are in turn financed through different grants offered for the general development of BIDS.
 See the list below.